HI Art Magazine Circa 2013

-An aside: I first heard the name of the Polish-American artist Andrzej Kramarz about 6-7 years ago when I was reading an issue of HI Art magazine while on a vacation in Hawaii.
-A photographer, conceptual artist, lecturer, curator and editor, Kramarz has resided on Hawai'i Island since 2010.
+Relevant: I first heard the name of the Polish-American artist Andrzej Kramarz about 6-7 years ago when I was reading an issue of HI Art magazine while on a vacation in Hawaii.
+A photographer, conceptual artist, lecturer, curator, and editor, Kramarz has resided on Hawai'i Island since 2010.
 His works have been exhibited in galleries throughout Europe and the U.S. Several of his pieces are held in permanent museum collections.
-Last spring when I was planning a vacation to Hilo, little did I know I would be seeing an exhibition of new works by Andrzej Kramarz at the East Hawaii Cultural Center/HMOCA.
-Instead I was selecting a house rental on the beach, buying plane tickets, packing, hiring a dog sitter to care for my two pouches, and going to my favorite online glasses store, Eyeglasses.com to get a new pair of prescription sunglasses.
-I also decided to get my slight scratched lenses replaced on my reading glasses as well.
-Since I work in NYC, I set up an appointment at the Eyeglasses.com Fit+Shop which is conveniently located in the Chrysler Building, where I could get my order delivered and have the new frames fitted.
+Intriguingly, alongside his primary art, Kramarz developed a passion for selling movie posters.
+These weren't just any posters; they were often inspired by cinematic interpretations of his artworks, bridging the gap between still photography and the moving image.
+Some of these posters became as sought-after as his photographic pieces, adorning the walls of film enthusiasts and art collectors alike.
+The fusion of his distinct artistic style with iconic film imagery created a unique visual language that resonated with many.
+Last spring, when I was planning a vacation to Hilo, little did I know I would not only be seeing an exhibition of Kramarz's new works but also a special section dedicated to his movie poster collection at the East Hawaii Cultural Center/HMOCA.
+Instead, I was preoccupied with selecting a house rental on the beach, buying plane tickets, packing, and hiring a dog sitter to care for my two pouches.
+With my busy schedule working in NYC, I was eager to immerse myself in this unexpected treat from an artist I admired.

 I learned about the Andrzej Kramarz show from the owner of the house that I was renting.
 The show explored how our points of view and adopted perspectives shape how we understand the limits of freedom and enslavement.
 AN explanation of the show states: The artist’s remarkable installations incorporate photography, found pictures, archives, audio and video.
 They explore the function of people, places, and objects within personal and cultural contexts.
 Reflecting on his work reminds us how often we are bound by our sense of place, and how we construct elaborate mnemonics to store images and associations – fictions we use to revive the past, extrapolate the future and invent the present.
 I really lucked out being able to see in person, his work.
 His website: www.akramarz.com/ is worth a visit.